 I tried myself the shared 3 and 2 days tour to the Sahara desert and loved it!
-Loved it so much that now offering everyone to have the same experience by booking the same tour.
+Loved it so much that now offering everyone to have the same experience by booking the corresponding trip.
 Here you can read my story about the 3 days shared tour to Sahara desert (I even made a short video) and here you can book it.

 I made this list of items for more budget Sahara desert trips.
-However, almost everything fits even if you go on the private desert trip and booked a luxury camp there.
+However, almost everything fits even if you go on the private desert trip and book a luxury camp there.

 What to wear?

-What to wear for the Sahara desert trip really depends on the season.
-In the hot season (May-October), it can get really hot.
+What to wear for the Sahara desert trip depends on the season.
+In the hot season (May-October), it can get boiling.
 The temperature sometimes jumps to +50 C. At night, it gets a bit cooler.
-However, most of the desert tours arrived there in the evening and leaves early morning, so you will not stay in the sun all day.
-If you are going to the Sahara desert by car, plan the trip so you don’t need to spend the whole day in the sun.
+However, most of the desert tours arrived there in the evening and left early morning, so you will not stay in the sun all day.
+If you are going to the Sahara desert by car, plan the trip, so you don’t need to spend the whole day in the sun.

 In the summer season, don’t even think about wearing jeans.
 It’s too hot!
 In general, jeans are the worst fabrics to wear during the summer in Morocco.
-For the desert trip, it is the best is to wear loose fitting light pants.
+For the desert trip, it is best to wear loose-fitting light pants.
 If you choose shorts, make sure you have long pants for the camel ride.
 The camel’s fur is scratchy and rough.

 You will sweat a lot, so take a top that allows your skin to breathe.
-Sleeveless top during the trip is fine.
+Sleeveless top during the trip is excellent.
 Although for the camel ride in the Sahara desert is better to wear long sleeves.
 Otherwise, the sun can burn your arms.
-A linen shirt or any linen apparel is a great option for the Sahara trip.
+A linen shirt or any linen apparel is an excellent option for the Sahara trip.

 What about the cold season?

-In the cold season (November-April), at night can get really cold.
-In the day, the temperature will be around +20/25 C, at night can drop to even +5 C. Therefore, together with lighter clothes for the day time, bring your jacket, warmer hat.
+In the cold season (November-April), at night can get cold.
+In the day, the temperature will be around +20/25 C, at night can drop even to bring your jacket, warmer hat.

-The nights of December and January can be really cold.
-Woolen socks and longer pajama can save your sleep.
-As well, light gloves are very useful in the early morning when you have a sunset camel ride.
+The nights of December and January can be freezing.
+Woollen socks and longer pyjama can save your sleep.
+As well, light gloves are handy in the early morning when you have a sunset camel ride.
 If you have a warmer windproof jacket, bring it with you to the Sahara trip.
 It will save you from the sand storms and wind.

 By the way, sneakers or converse shoes is not the best option.
 Your feet will sweat a lot.
-Rather, take a pair of breathable shoes.
+Instead, take a pair of breathable shoes.